mikeycao/state-level-indicators-for-panel-analysis/README.md

 _Notes_: For the poverty index, z1 refers to low educational attainment; z2 refers to the Black population share; z3 refers to individual poverty threshold rates; z4 refers to TANF cases; z5 refers to GINI coefficients.
 For the population heterogeneity index, z1 refers to the foreign born population; z2 refers to the Hispanic population; z3 refers to urbanicity.

+## Additional Indicators

+### State Crime Rates

+Additional indicators involving state crime offense rates are also included in the repository, given their collinearity with

 ## Code

 Analysis involving the poverty index and population heterogeneity index was undertaken using `R`.
 Mainly, `R` code is provided to analyze the reliability coefficients using Cronbach's alpha, and additional code that was used to implement the linear spline interpolation of urbanicity.

+### Citation